Lead futures weaken on profit-booking

 Magazine Archives

-New Delhi, May 28 (PTI) Lead prices were trading down by 0.33 per cent to Rs 150.40 per kg in futures trade Tuesday after participants booked profits amid subdued demand at the spot market.
-On the Multi commodity Exchange, lead for delivery in June contracts was trading down by 50 paise, or 0.33 per cent, to Rs 150.40 per kg in a business turnover of 1,002 lots.
-Analysts attributed the fall in lead prices at futures trade to profit-taking by players at current levels coupled with low demand at the spot market.
+New Delhi, May 20 (PTI) Lead prices shed 1.25 per cent in futures trade Monday as speculators booked profits at prevailing levels amid subdued demand at the domestic spot market.
+On the Multi Commodity Exchange, lead for delivery in May contracts shed Rs 1.60, or 1.25 per cent, to Rs 126.40 per kg, in a business turnover of 6,908 lots.
+Market analysts said profit-booking by participants and muted demand from battery-makers in the spot market mainly exerted pressure on lead futures here.
 PTI ADI SHWSHW

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today